buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 {% include content_blurb.html category="articles" slug="what-the-buddha-would-not-do_analayo" %}
 - What kinds of things do liberated beings _never_ do?
 And why not?

+{% include content_blurb.html category="essays" slug="smoking_dhammika" %}
+- Bhante Dhammika demonstrates Buddhist ethical thought for us by examining the question of smoking within—and beyond—the framework of the five precepts.

 {% include content_blurb.html category="av" slug="early-buddhism_ethics_sujato-and-brahmali" %}
 - A lecture introducing Buddhist Ethics, particularly from the perspective of early Buddhism.